NZDF personnel may be deployed to fire-ravaged Kangaroo Island

 Some New Zealand Defence Force (NZDF) personnel just deployed to Australia's bushfire crisis may be headed for biodiversity-rich Kangaroo Island, where around 155,000ha of pristine land has been scorched.

-Around 100 NZDF personnel were this morning flown across the Tasman to help Australia battle the unprecedented fires, now burning across several states.
+Around 100 NZDF personnel were today flown across the Tasman to help Australia battle the unprecedented fires, now burning across several states.

 The contingent includes two NZ Army combat engineer sections, three Royal New Zealand Air Force NH90 helicopters and crew and a command element to support the Australian Defence Force.